adam-patel/stock-market-manager/README.md

 - the account will not let the balance fall below zero
 - record the opening of a position
 - record the closing of a position
+- record receipt of a dividend payment

 # How To Use

 ## Account.buy

 account.buy is used to record a trade.
 This method requires three arguments:

 - Stock ticker